JoshuaQSH/LeedsUniversity-MSc-FinalProject/README.md

 ### Introduction
 This project is the MSc final project of achieving ECG recordings classification. <br>

-The goal and summory of this porject can be seen on the dissertation: Deep learning classification of ECG signals to diagnose heart disease <br>
+The goal and summary of this project can be seen in the dissertation: Deep learning classification of ECG signals to diagnose heart disease <br>

 The preprocessed data can be downloaded from https://drive.google.com/file/d/1JhJrNgMxQrqHhLOiFMkzW9-PlelmQ7Is/view?usp=sharing <br>
 File's name: challenge2017.pkl <br>